taramason/personalSite/README.md

-# Starter React
+# Starter Template React
 **NOTES:**

 * **_npm install_** to install all dependencies
 * **_npm run start:dev_**

-### Set up a webpack project to both serve a React site locally for development and build a bundle for production.
+### This is a webpack project to both serve a React site locally for development and to build a bundle for production.

 Development environment includes: